-Single-use plastics are also the most littered items found in Cairns and present risks to wildlife including entanglement or ailments from consumption as food.
-They can also alter on shore environments (such as nesting areas or soil composition) as well as underwater environments (affecting coral health).
+Single-use plastics are also the most littered items found in Cairns and present risks to wildlife including entanglement and sickness or death when animals consume the plastics.
+They can alter on-shore environments (such as nesting areas or soil composition), as well as underwater environments (affecting coral health).

 Prompted by home-grown campaigns, Straw No More & The Last Straw on the Great Barrier Reef, in April 2018 Council resolved to remove single-use plastics from its operations and transition its functions and events to reusable or compostable alternatives.
 Since then, Council has: